 Studio B is not the typical “Pro Tools room”.
-Record tracks through a modern analog console to get your music ‘out of the box’ so it doesn’t sound made in a box!
+Record tracks through an Avid ICON console to get your music ‘out of the box’ so it doesn’t sound made in a box!
 Designed and built from the ground up for accurate, high-quality sound recording and stacked with custom-built gear, you won’t find studio foam on the walls or any off-the-shelf equipment.
-A shrunken down version of our A room, studio B has become especially useful for independent artists and bands who are serious about taking their music to the next level.
+We are proud of this “shrunken down version of studio A”!

 Tell us about your project via a Project Quote form online, or just give us a call at 727-449-8888.

 Need an amazing Pop/Rock mix?
-The absolute best value for your mixing dollar is one day in studio A with Mike Johnson.
+The absolute best value for your mixing dollar is right here at Clear Track!